JOSÉ-LUIS NOVO, MUSIC DIRECTOR

+Some of the ASO’s highlights during Maestro Novo’s tenure include 2016 and 2017 return appearances at the Music Center at Strathmore with cellist Lynn Harrell and violinist James Ehnes, a 2012 return appearance at the Clarice Smith Performing Arts Center with mezzo-soprano Denyce Graves for the ASO’s 50th Anniversary Gala Concert, a 2008 ASCAP Adventurous Programming Award, a national broadcast on NPR’s Performance Today, local broadcasts on Baltimore’s Classical Station WBJC and the launching of the ASO’s first commercial CD commemorating the 300th anniversary of the signing of Annapolis’ Royal Charter.
+Additionally, the League of American Orchestras recognized the ASO’s potential and selected it nationwide as one of only five participants in the Institutional Vision Leadership Initiative two-year seminar (2005–2007).
 The successful partnership between Mr. Novo and the ASO has received consistent critical acclaim: “Not only did he have an outstandingly clear view of Ravel's piece, but he was able to bring his musicians to the peak of instrumental execution as they kept up with his every nuance and inflection.
 The end result was one of the most extraordinary readings of Ravel's well-known piece that I have even encountered: fast without blurring instrumental lines; sinuous and alluring without distortion or over-statement; and just plain wonderful.”
 The Capital Gazette.
 “Novo's feeling for Bartók's arch form unified it all and gave this performance a sweep and power that were truly memorable.”
 The Washington Post. “…the Annapolis Symphony Orchestra unleashed a nasty, unremittingly exciting Shostakovich 10th that showed off the strengths of the ensemble that already has been reconfigured during Novo's brief tenure.”
 The Baltimore Sun.

-While maintaining a promising professional conducting career, Mr. Novo has also developed a reputation as a keen educator of young musicians.
+While maintaining a distinguished professional conducting career, Mr. Novo has also developed a reputation as a keen educator of young musicians.
 He has held the positions of Music Director of the Cincinnati Symphony Youth Orchestra and the Miami University Symphony Orchestra, Associate Conductor of the National Repertory Orchestra, and Assistant Conductor of the National Youth Orchestra of Spain and the Yale Symphony Orchestra.
-Since 1999 he has been on the conducting faculty at the Eastern Music Festival in Greensboro, North Carolina, where he currently holds the position of Associate Conductor.
+Since 1999 he has been on the conducting faculty at the Eastern Music Festival in Greensboro, North Carolina, where he currently holds the position of Resident Conductor.
 In addition, he has conducted many noteworthy college and youth orchestras.
-Among these are the Curtis Institute Orchestra, the National Repertory Orchestra, the University of Maryland Symphony, the Cleveland Institute of Music Orchestra, the Bard Conservatory Orchestra, and the Portuguesa State Youth Orchestra of the Venezuelan El Sistema.
+Among these are the Curtis Institute Orchestra, the National Repertory Orchestra, the University of Maryland Symphony, the Cleveland Institute of Music Orchestra, the Bard Conservatory Orchestra, the Ithaca College Symphony Orchestra and the Portuguesa State Youth Orchestra of the Venezuelan El Sistema.
 In the summer of 1998 he took the National Youth Orchestra of Spain on a concert tour of Spain and Portugal, with performances at the Teatro Real in Madrid and the World Exposition in Lisbon.

 As a violinist, Mr. Novo has appeared in concerts and recitals in Europe and in the United States and has made recordings for the Spanish and Norwegian National Radios.
-He is a founding member of several important ensembles in which he has held leading positions: as concertmaster and soloist with the Youth Chamber Orchestra of Spain, as principal second violin of the New Amsterdam Sinfonietta, and as concertmaster of the National Youth Orchestra of Spain.
+He was a founding member of several important ensembles in which he held leading positions: as concertmaster and soloist with the Youth Chamber Orchestra of Spain, as principal second violin of the New Amsterdam Sinfonietta, and as concertmaster of the National Youth Orchestra of Spain.

-José-Luis Novo began his musical studies at the conservatory of Valladolid—his hometown, obtaining the degree of Profesor Superior de Violín with honors in solfege, harmony, and violin.
+José-Luis Novo began his musical studies at the conservatory of Valladolid—his hometown— obtaining the degree of Profesor Superior de Violín with honors in solfege, harmony, and violin.
 A scholarship from the Spanish Ministry of Culture allowed him to continue his studies at the Royal Conservatory of Music in Brussels, where he earned a First Prize in violin.
 In 1988, he came to the United States as a Fulbright Scholar, obtaining both Master of Music and Master of Musical Arts degrees from Yale University, where he was also bestowed the Frances G. Wickes Award and the Yale School of Music Alumni Association Prize.
 In 1992, the Spanish foundation La Caixa awarded him a fellowship to study at the Cleveland Institute of Music where he completed a Master of Music degree in orchestral conducting.
 He concluded his conducting studies at the University of Cincinnati College-Conservatory of Music.
 His conducting teachers have included Gerhard Samuel, Carl Topilow, Louis Lane, Edmon Colomer, James Ross, and Charles Bruck (at the Pierre Monteux School in Maine).
 In addition, Mr. Novo has attended seminars and master classes with Günther Herbig, Lorin Maazel, Cristoph von Dohnänyi, Leonard Slatkin, Larry Rachleff, Daniel Lewis, and Victor Yampolsky.